Biñan: Topography

 Biñan is generally plain with 85.33% of its total area having a slope of zero to 2.5%.
-This covers all the 24 barangays except for small portions of Barangay Biñan and San Francisco having a slope ranging from 2.6 to 25%, meaning it is gently sloping to strongly sloping.
+This covers all the 24 barangays except for small portions of barangays Biñan and San Francisco having a slope ranging from 2.6 to 25%, meaning it is gently sloping to strongly sloping.
 With more than three-fourths of its area generally level to nearly level, this makes Biñan suitable for agricultural and urban development.

 Soil properties

 Of the eleven-soil series that compose the land area of Laguna, Carmona and Gingua series covers about two types that can only be seen in Biñan.
 Carmona series covers about 2,577 ha or seen in Biñan's land area.
 Agricultural land in these areas is primarily devoted to rice and sugar production.
 Gingua series, on other hand, specifically the fine sandy type covers 315 ha which is one of the most productive soils in Laguna where a variety of crops especially vegetables are grown profitably.
 The other two basic soil series comprising Biñan are Guadalupe series covering 660 ha and Lipa series with 798 ha.